 Reserve This Tour

-Transport, museum fees, first refreshment at the Parador with panoramic view and the Chairman as your guide (cost of lunch not included).
+High speed train from Madrid, museum fees, drinks at the Parador with panoramic view and the Chairman as your guide (cost of lunch not included).

 VIP chauffeur service when we arrive in Toledo .